The first piano lesson of the year is a great time to do something different with your students.

 - If another member of the family/friend plays an instrument, get your student to teach the other person how to improvise on their instrument (great learning experience when it comes to transposing instruments!) and then they can play along with each other.

 Do you like having written instructions when you teach something for the first time?

 To help get you started, I’ve created two lesson plans for using this activity in lessons.
 It will be the perfect reference that you can use while you teach.

 Lesson 1 and 2 can normally be completed as part of one 30 minute lesson, however this may change depending on your student’s age and ability.

-The above videos and lesson plans come from modules 1 and 2 of my 10-part course on Teaching the Blues which is available free to Members of my Inner Circle.
+The above videos and lesson plans come from modules 1 and 2 of my 10-part course on Teaching the Blues, which is available free to Studio and Evolution Members of TopMusicPro.